 God, our Heavenly Father sent His only begotten Son to find us, the lost children of Eve, and leads us back to Himself — the God of all from whom we have been separated by sin, death and the devil.
 The first recorded words spoken by the Lord God are, “Let there be light” (Genesis 1:3).
 Light is everything and Christ is the light sent to illumine our way as we journey through the darkness of this world.
 I follow him “Not as I ought but as I am able” because he is goodness itself leading me day by day into the eternal goodness of the living God.

 “Again Jesus spoke to them, saying, ‘I am the light of the world; he who follows me will not walk in darkness, but he will have the light of life” (John 8:12).

-This article was written by Fr.
-Ivor Kraft, published in the Spring 2016 “Messenger”.
+Written by Fr.
+Ivor Kraft, Associate Priest, and published in the Spring 2016 “Messenger”.